Alec-Sawalski/German-Hapto-Project/README_FIRST.md

 bivariate analysis,
 correlogram,
-multiple variable data analysis using linear regression and logistic regression, and k-means clustering to re-assess the cut-off values for haptoglobin
+multiple variable data analysis using linear regression and logistic regression, and k-means clustering to re-assess the cut-off values for haptoglobin.

 A brief demonstration of the Python 'pandas profiling' data exploration is added to this data analysis in a separate folder.